Distance and Similarity Measures Effect on the Performance of K-Nearest Neighbor Classifier -- A Review: Conclusions and Future Perspectives

 In this review, the performance (accuracy, precision and recall) of the KNN classifier has been evaluated using a large number of distance measures, on clean and noisy datasets, attempting to find the most appropriate distance measure that can be used with the KNN in general.
 In addition we tried finding the most appropriate and robust distance that can be used in the case of noisy data.
 A large number of experiments conducted for the purposes of this review, and the results and analysis of these experiments show the following: \begin{enumerate} \item The performance of KNN classifier depends significantly on the distance used, the results showed large gaps between the performances of different distances.
 For example we found that Hassanat distance performed the best when applied on most datasets comparing to the other tested distances. \item We get similar classification results when we use distances from the same family having almost the same equation, some distances are very similar, for example, one is twice the other, or one is the square of another.
 In these cases, and since the KNN compares examples using the same distance, the nearest neighbors will be the same if all distances were multiplied or divided by the same constant. \item There was no optimal distance metric that can be used for all types of datasets, as the results show that each dataset favors a specific distance metric, and this result complies with the no-free-lunch theorem. \item The performance (measured by accuracy, precision and recall) of the KNN degraded only about $20\%$ while the noise level reaches $90\%$, this is true for all the distances used.
 This means that the KNN classifier using any of the top $10$ distances tolerate noise to a certain degree. \item Some distances are less affected by the added noise comparing to other distances, for example we found that Hassanat distance performed the best when applied on most datasets under different levels of heavy noise. \end{enumerate}

-Our work has the following limitations, and future works will focus on studying, evaluating and investigating these. \begin{enumerate} \item Although, we have tested a large number of distance measures, there are still many other distances and similarity measures that are available in the machine learning area that are need to be tested and evaluated for performance. \item The $28$ datasets though higher than previously tested, still might not be enough to draw significant conclusions in terms of the effectiveness of certain distance measures, and therefore, there is a need to use larger number of datasets with varied data types. \item The added noise used in this review might not simulate the other types of noise that occur in the real world, so other types of noise need to be used to corrupt data, so as to evaluate the distance measures more robustly. \item Only KNN classifier was reviewed in this work, other variant of KNN such as the approximate KNN need to be investigated. \item Distance measures are not used only with the KNN, but also with other machine learning algorithms, such as different types of clustering, those need to be evaluated under different distance measures. \end{enumerate}
+Our work has the following limitations, and future works will focus on studying, evaluating and investigating these. \begin{enumerate} \item Although, we have tested a large number of distance measures, there are still other distances and similarity measures that are available in the machine learning area that need to be tested and evaluated for optimal performance with and without noise. \item The $28$ datasets though higher than previously tested, still might not be enough to draw significant conclusions in terms of the effectiveness of certain distance measures, and therefore, there is a need to use a larger number of datasets with varied data types. \item The creation of noisy data is done by replacing a certain percentage (in the range $10\%$ - $90\%$) of the examples by completely random values in the attributes.
+We used this type of noise for its simplicity and straightforwardness in the interpretation of the effects of distance measure choice with KNN classifier.
+However, this type of noise might not simulate other types of noise that occur in the real-world data.
+It is an interesting task to try other realistic noise types to evaluate the distance measures for robustness in a similar manner. \item Only KNN classifier was reviewed in this work, other variants of KNN such as~\citep{Hassanat2018b, Hassanat2018c, Hassanat2018d, Hassanat2018a} need to be investigated. \item Distance measures are not used only with the KNN, but also with other machine learning algorithms, such as different types of clustering, those need to be evaluated under different distance measures. \end{enumerate}